eagronin/market-basket-prepare/README.md

 box(which = "plot", bty = "l", lwd=2)
 ```

+The chart below shows that while majority of IDs correspond to one invoice only, a non-trivial number of IDs correspond to two or more invoices issued on the same date.
+As we pointed out above, if there are large time differences between such invoices (e.g., several hours) we may consider using InvoiceNo instead of ID to identify shopping sessions.

-By looking at the data it appears that invoices tend to be stamped within minutes from each other.
-We check this
-out for the group of customers with exactly 2 invoices per day.
-According to the chart above, this is the second largest group
-after the group with 1 invoice per day.
+However, by looking at the data it appears that invoices issued to a customer on the same day tend to be stamped within minutes from each other.
+We check this out for the group of customers with exactly 2 invoices per day.
+According to the chart above, this is the second largest group following the group with 1 invoice per day.

 ```R
 keeps = c("ID", "InvoiceNo", "DateTime")